 A monthly Holy Hour on the third Thursday of the month, in the Church at 8:00p.m.
 There will be time for private adoration, silent prayer, scripture readings and songs of praise.
 The Holy Hour is offered for the needs of our parishioners.

 Opportunities for spiritual growth for women to come together for a day or an evening occur different times throughout the year.
+These include the Women of Grace a 10-week series offered in the fall or spring, a Women's Annual Retreat Day, Women's book study.
 Watch the bulletin for dates and times.

 Merciful Father, You have given me all that I need in this world, even life itself.
 In all my daily needs, help me to remember the needs of others, too.
 Make me aware of the need to pray to You, not just for myself; but for the Church, the Pope, for the clergy and for people who suffer any need.